 Click Here for tab for Yesterday by The Beatles

-As the best selling band of all time, The Beatles have no shortage of world-class emotional singles to learn.
+As the best-selling band of all time, The Beatles have no shortage of world-class emotional singles to learn.
 Yesterday just has a solo acoustic guitar with some light orchestral strings behind it.
-Lyrically it recounts the breakup of a relationship, remembering back on the ‘Yesterday’ when they were together.
-It’s such an iconic single it has been covered more than 2,200 times and is still regularly performed today.
+Lyrically, it recounts the breakup of a relationship, remembering back on the Yesterday when they were together.
+It’s such an iconic single that it’s been covered more than 2,200 times and is still regularly performed today.

-This song uses a capo on the 5th fret which makes many of the chords easier to hold as they can simply be played using their ‘open’ shapes.
+This song uses a capo on the 5th fret.
+This makes many of the chords easier to hold, as they can simply be played using their ‘open’ shapes.
 But there’s also plenty of renditions around that can be played without one (as detailed in the video lesson) in case you don’t have a capo to hand.

 Landslide by Fleetwood Mac